home-assistant/HAKit/README.md

 You may further configure other attributes of this connection, such as `callbackQueue` (where your handlers are invoked), as well as triggering manual connection attempts.
 See the protocol for more information.

-Once you invoke `.connection()` and until you invoke `.disconnect()` the connection will try to stay connected by attempting to reconnect when network status changes and after a retry period following disconnection.
+Once you invoke `.connect()` (or it is invoked automatically) and until you invoke `.disconnect()` the connection will try to stay connected by attempting to reconnect when network status changes and after a retry period following disconnection.

 ## Sending and subscribing